-Your certification will expire on the first day of October in even numbered years.
+Your substance abuse counselor certification will expire on the first day of October in even numbered years.
 During the two years your license is valid you will be required to complete 40 hours of continuing education, half of which can be online or home study.
 All continuing education must be provided by a Board approved institution and must be in one or more of the following core areas:

 - Counselor Core Functions

 - Pharmacology and psychopharmacology of alcohol and drugs

 - Addiction process

 - Interdisciplinary approaches to treatment

 The Board has specific guidelines for continuing education credit; for example, one higher education credit hour is equal to 15 hours of you continuing education fulfillment.

 - Behavioral Health Specialist

 - Mental Health Counselor

 - School Counselor